jimangel/jimangel.io/content/posts/00-DRAFT-automated-ubuntu-22-04-usb-install.md

 In the future, I can plug in these USBs, reboot, and have a fresh install.
 {{< /notice >}}

-### Override Ubuntu grub options (manual method)
+### (manual) Override Ubuntu grub options

 {{< notice note >}}
-Skip this step if you are using a modified ISO, as it jumps into action 1 second after the USB is selected to boot.
+Skip this step if you are using a modified ISO.
 {{< /notice >}}

 Not to be confused with the USB being selected as the media to boot from, we now need to choose how Ubuntu lanches from the USB.
 If you didn't configure a custom ISO to auto-boot and autoinstall, you'll need to enter a few parameters when prompted to select your Ubuntu boot option.